exasol/advanced-analytics-framework/doc/design.md

 - The user code can't wait actively for the result of a query.
 The framework will execute it while the UDF is not running anymore.
     - The user code has to get called again, when the SQL queries are ready.
     - The user code is a kind of callback, however a call back with state.
-    - To this type of execution, the model of an event handler fits best.
+    - To this type of execution, the model of an query handler fits best.
-    - This means the Lua Script is our event loop.
+    - This means the Lua Script is our query loop.

 ## System Design and Architecture

 ![System Design Diagram](./images/system_design_diagram.png "System Design Diagram")

-The designed event-driven framework consists of 3 main components: (1) Even Loop that handles only the state transitions, (2) Event Handler Framework that defines a state machine and provide a framework to the user code, (3) Event Handler, where the user implements their algorithm.
+The designed event-driven framework consists of 3 main components: (1) Query Loop that handles only the state transitions, (2) Query Handler Framework that defines a state machine and provide a framework to the user code, (3) Query Handler, where the user implements their algorithm.
-The Event Loop component is proposed to be implemented in Lua, because a Lua script is the only way to run the dynamic SQL queries in the same transactions.
+The Query Loop component is proposed to be implemented in Lua, because a Lua script is the only way to run the dynamic SQL queries in the same transactions.
-On the other hand, the Event Handler is implemented in Python script, since Python simplifies the development of data analysis methods by offering a wide variety of data processing tools.
+On the other hand, the Query Handler is implemented in Python script, since Python simplifies the development of data analysis methods by offering a wide variety of data processing tools.

-## Event Loop
+## Query Loop
-The Event Loop processes only the state transitions by executing queries returned by the Event Handler.
-This loop provides the new state transition by calling the Event Handler until the Event Handler returns the stop signal with a result or an error.
+The Query Loop processes only the state transitions by executing queries returned by the Query Handler.
+This loop provides the new state transition by calling the Query Handler until the Query Handler returns the stop signal with a result or an error.

-### Initiating Event Loop
+### Initiating Query Loop
-`dsn~initiating-event-loop~1`
+`dsn~initiating-query-loop~1`

-The Event Loop is responsible for getting the parameters of the Event Handler that will be called in the loop and forward them to it.
+The Query Loop is responsible for getting the parameters of the Query Handler that will be called in the loop and forward them to it.

 Covers: